 If you are not sure whether this law applies to you or your estate, you should contact your housing manager or the dog control service.

-These are places that you cannot take your dog under any circumstances, such as children's playgrounds, bowling greens and tennis courts.
+- Dog free areas: these are places that you cannot take your dog under any circumstances, such as children's playgrounds, bowling greens and tennis courts

-These are places where you have to clean up after your dog.
+- Poop-scoop areas: these are places where you have to clean up after your dog

-You could be fined up to £500 if you don't keep to this law.
+You could be fined up to £500 if you do not keep to this law.